Skip to content

 ...

-Loading screen will show, because we're not using "hold!".
+Loading screen will show because we're not using "hold!".

 @goto Script4

-resources form Script4 (this script) are loaded.
+resources from Script4 (this script) are loaded.

 ...